ramate-io/oac/opre/oera-000-000-000-dulan/opre-000-000-000/README.md

   - **[Appendix](#appendix)**

 ## Summary
 The linked deck and presentation represent the initial technical pitch circulate amongst prospective contributors to OAC.

-The presentation describes the aspirations of OAC, its early conceptual foundations, and its organization.
+They describe the aspirations of OAC, its early conceptual foundations, and its organization.

 > [!TIP]
 > **[[Liam Monninger]](mailto:liam@ramate.io)**